The Independent Pharmacy

 Acne FAQs

-Acne mainly affects the face, but can also affect the neck, back and chest.
+Acne mainly affects the face but can also affect the neck, back and chest.
 It is very common amongst teenagers and usually resolves by itself over a few years, however it can persist on into later life in a small minority of people.
-As acne is visible to others, it can be very distressing and have a negative impact on you quality of life.
+As acne is visible to others, it can be very distressing and have a negative impact on your quality of life.

-• Acne can be separated into 4 categories, minimal, mild, moderate & severe acne.
-The treatment that is most appropriate for your acne will vary dependent on the severity of the acne.
+• Acne can be separated into 4 categories: minimal, mild, moderate & severe acne.
+The treatment that is most appropriate for your acne will vary depending on the severity of the acne.

 Minimal & Mild Acne